 A bright, not-too-sweet jam made from fresh summer plums.

-Disclaimer: Because I don't use lemon juice in my recipe, there's a chance that if your plums are particularly low acid, they may not be 100% safe to store at room temperature.
-If you are the type to err on the side of safety, I recommend storing the jam in the fridge and consuming it within a couple of months or adding 1 1/2 ounces of lemon juice to the mixture as it reduces.
+Disclaimer: Because I don't use lemon juice in my recipe, there's a chance that if your plums are particularly low-acid, they may not be 100% safe to store at room temperature.
+If you are the type to err on the side of safety, I recommend storing the jam in the fridge and consuming it within a couple of months, or adding one and a half ounces of lemon juice to the mixture as it reduces.

 Why It Works